ahoymarcus/nextjs-myjs-tech-blog/articles/incremental-life-cycle-model-2022-02-08.md

 ### Disadvantages of Incremental Model

-- Requires good plnning and design.
+- Requires good planning and design.
 - Total cost is not lower in its entirety.
 - Well defined module interfaces are needed.